Tag Archives: chapels

 Articles appearing in the magazine British Archaeology (Sept/Oct 2009): (1) by Prof. Mick Aston (Time Team) about his visit to Tiree in summer 2009, and the archaeological sites he explored, including the Ringing Stone, duns and medieval stone crosses.
 (2) Travel log of the team`s visit by Jon Cannon.

-Colour photograph showing the position of an ancient cross carved into an upright rectangular stone in the main Kirkapol cemetery.
+Colour photograph of reverse side of an ancient round-headed stone grave marker that might be etched with a cross, and with a hole through the top.
+In the main cemetery at Kirkapol.
 Photo taken in June 2009 for An Iodhlann by Mick Aston of BBC TV`s “Time Team”.
-See also N109 & 2009.55.1
+See also N113, N115 & 2009.55.1